 This is a more advanced tactic and should be used wisely, as your blog’s goal is not to become a PR platform for your business.

 #40.
 It is fun!

-This is my all times favourite benefit of blogging for business.
+This is my all times favorite benefit of blogging for business.
 Blogging is hard work, but it’s fun too.
 This is especially true when:

 - you are passionate about your topic: when I am writing for my own blog, I lose any sense of time.
 I can spend hours without needing to take a break.
 This is how much I enjoy it.
 But I am sure it would be a different experience if I had to write about a topic that bores me to death.

-- you like writing: if you don’t, consider outsourcing the blog pots writing part to a freelancer – you’ll thank yourself later.
+- you like writing: if you don’t, consider outsourcing the blog posts writing part to a freelancer – you’ll thank yourself later.

-- you start seeing results: more email subscribers, bigger launches, bigger profits and taking your business to the next level.
+- you start seeing results: more email subscribers, bigger launches, substantial profits and taking your business to the next level.

 How to get the best results from your business blog